An estimate for the radial chemical distance in $2d$ critical percolation clusters: Proof of Theorem

 \section{Proof of Theorem \ref{thm:main}}

-In this section, we combine the result in \cite{DHS19}, stated as Proposition \ref{prop:main}, with the estimate of Lemma \ref{lemma:DHS16} to prove Theorem \ref{thm:main}.
+In this section, we combine the result in \cite{DHS21}, stated as Proposition \ref{prop:main}, with the estimate of Lemma \ref{lemma:DHS16} to prove Theorem \ref{thm:main}.

-Let $j$ be a sufficiently large integer, and $\epsilon, \eta>0$ be (small) parameters.
-In \cite{DHS19}, the authors define a sequence of events $E_j(e,\epsilon,\nu)$ such that \begin{itemize} \item Each event depends only on the status of edges in the annulus
+Let $j$ be a sufficiently large integer, and $0<\epsilon<1$ be a small parameter.
+In \cite{DHS21}, the authors define a sequence of events $E_j(e,\epsilon,\nu)$ such that \begin{itemize} \item each event depends only on the status of edges in the annulus